 The first of a two-course sequence addressing automotive engines and engine performance, this course will introduce the theory, operation and repair of the four stroke cycle gasoline engine found in today's automobiles.
-Students will learn basic ignition system principles and their applications on modern engines.
-Students automotive will compression tests, cylinder leakage tests and vacuum tests to identify failed areas of the engine and required service procedures.
+Students will learn basic ignition system principles and their applications on modern automotive engines.
+Students will perform compression tests, cylinder leakage tests and vacuum tests to identify failed areas of the engine and required service procedures.
 Students will disassemble engines and identify internal components and their function within the engine.
 Students will learn to make measurements of bearing journals, cylinder bores, pistons, camshafts and other internal components necessary to determine failures and the appropriate repair and service procedures.

-Prerequisite(s): none Corequisite(s): AUTO-205
+Prerequisite(s): none Corequisite(s): AUTO-170